basecamelectronics/sbgc32-serial-api/README.md

 The rest of the details are contained in the descriptions inside the library itself.
 Also, you can generate project documentation using doxyfile in the /doxygen folder.

+ ### Feedback ###

+If you have any questions about using this library, you can ask for help at:

+support@basecamelectronics.com

+qsivey@gmail.com